 My current research hypothesis is focused on glutaminolysis and Gln transporters having a key role in the aggressive forms of breast cancer particularly Luminal B tumours.
 It is anticipated that they could act as potential therapeutic targets.

-I have sustained international publication record on breast cancer pathology research since 1995 and have contributed to over 220 peer reviewed publications in journals including those of high impact: NATURE, NATURE MEDICINE, JOURNAL OF CLINICAL ONCOLOGY, and PLoS MEDICINE.
+I have sustained international publication record on breast cancer pathology research since 1995 and have contributed to over 350 peer reviewed publications in journals including those of high impact: Nature, Nature Medicine, Nature Genetics, and Nature Communications

 Future research directions include the investigation of glutamine metabolism in the aggressive forms of breast cancer to improve our insight into its role in tumour pathobiology and patient outcome in the aggressive breast cancer subtype.